nisargp08/Laravel-VueJS-CRUD/README.md

-# Larticles API
+# Larticles API and VueJS - Crud

 > Laravel 5.5 API that uses the API resources.
-This is an API for an article CRUD app
+Performing CRUD operations on the articles fetched via API using VueJS

 ## Quick Start